syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Table Of Contents.md

 {% highlight vbnet %}
 [VB]

-'Create a new Word document
+'Creates a new Word document

 Dim document As New WordDocument()

-'Add the section into the Word document
+'Adds the section into the Word document

 Dim section As IWSection = document.AddSection()

 Dim paraText As String = "Lorem ipsum dolor sit amet, lacus amet amet ultricies.
 Quisque mi venenatis morbi libero, orci dis, mi ut et class porta, massa ligula magna enim, aliquam orci vestibulum Turpis facilisis vitae consequat, cum a a,turpis dui consequat massa in dolor per, felis non amet.Auctor eleifend in omnis elit vestibulum, donec non elementum tellus est mauris, id aliquam, at lacus, arcu pretium proin lacus dolor et.
 Eu tortor, vel ultrices amet dignissim mauris vehicula"

-'Add the paragraph into the created section
+'Adds the paragraph into the created section

 Dim paragraph As IWParagraph = section.AddParagraph()

-'Append the TOC field with LowerHeadingLevel and UpperHeadingLevel to determines the TOC entries
+'Appends the TOC field with LowerHeadingLevel and UpperHeadingLevel to determines the TOC entries

 paragraph.AppendTOC(1, 3)

-'Add the section into the Word document
+'Adds the section into the Word document

 section = document.AddSection()

-'Add the paragraph into the created section
+'Adds the paragraph into the created section

 paragraph = section.AddParagraph()

-'Add the text for the headings
+'Adds the text for the headings

 paragraph.AppendText("First Chapter")

-'Set a build in heading style
+'Sets a build in heading style

 paragraph.ApplyStyle(BuiltinStyle.Heading1)

-'Add the text into the paragraph.
+'Adds the text into the paragraph.

 section.AddParagraph().AppendText(paraText)

-'Add the section into the Word document
+'Adds the section into the Word document

 section = document.AddSection()

-'Add the paragraph into the created section
+'Adds the paragraph into the created section

 paragraph = section.AddParagraph()

-'Add the text for the headings
+'Adds the text for the headings

 paragraph.AppendText("Second Chapter")

-'Set a build in heading style
+'Sets a build in heading style

 paragraph.ApplyStyle(BuiltinStyle.Heading2)

-'Add the text into the paragraph
+'Adds the text into the paragraph

 section.AddParagraph().AppendText(paraText)

-'Add the section into the Word document
+'Adds the section into the Word document

 section = document.AddSection()

-'Add the paragraph into the created section
+'Adds the paragraph into the created section

 paragraph = section.AddParagraph()

-'Add the text into the headings
+'Adds the text into the headings

 paragraph.AppendText("Third Chapter")

-'Set a build in heading style
+'Sets a build in heading style

 paragraph.ApplyStyle(BuiltinStyle.Heading3)

-'Add the text into the paragraph
+'Adds the text into the paragraph

 section.AddParagraph().AppendText(paraText)

-'Update the table of contents
+'Updates the table of contents

 document.UpdateTableOfContents()

-‘Save & close the Word document instance
+‘Saves and closes the Word document instance

 document.Save("Sample.docx", FormatType.Docx)